glotzerlab/signac-docs/docs/source/hooks.rst

 Hooks may be added to individual operations using decorators.
-The :py:class:`~flow.FlowProject.add_hook` decorator tells :py:class:`~signac` to run a hook (or set of hooks) when an operation reaches any of the following triggers:
+The :py:class:`~flow.FlowProject.add_hook` decorator tells :py:class:`~signac` to run a hook (or set of hooks) when an operation reaches the specified trigger.
-    * :py:meth:`~flow.FlowProject.add_hook.on_start` will execute when the operation begins execution.
-    * :py:meth:`~flow.FlowProject.add_hook.on_exit` will execute when the operation exits, with or without error.
-    * :py:meth:`~flow.FlowProject.add_hook.on_success` will execute when the operation exits without error.
-    * :py:meth:`~flow.FlowProject.add_hook.on_error` will execute when the operation exits with error.

 The :py:class:`~flow.FlowProject.add_hook` decorator accepts objects as a function of the job operation (:py:class:`~flow.project.JobOperation`).